-- Must use the safeguards, safety appliances and personal protective equipment (PPE) or devices provided pursuant to the Act and The Occupational Health and Safety Regulations.
+- Must use the safeguards, safety appliances and personal protective equipment (PPE) or devices provided pursuant to the Act and The Occupational Health and Safety Regulations, 2020.

-- Must bring to the farmer's attention any concerns for health and safety.
+- Must bring health and safety concerns to the farmer's attention.

 - Should ask for a tour of the farm prior to commencing work.

 - Should ask questions to ensure they understand safe work procedures before proceeding and ask what PPE is required.

 - Should clearly understand the communication plan (e.g., work progress checks, employer assistance and availability).

-- May ask if the employer has insurance coverage.
+- May ask if the employer has registered with the Workers' Compensation Board.